Jash47/Songs-Suggestion-according-to-Facial-Expressions/README.md

-# Task 10 - ML Facial Recognition to Detect Mood and Suggest Songs Accordingly
+# ML Facial Recognition to Detect Mood and Suggest Songs Accordingly

 ## Table of Contents